Getting Started

 * Use [Secure Repo](/orchestrate-security/secure-repo.md) to add Harden-Runner across all your repositories at once

-* Enable NPM Supply Chain Security to catch compromised packages in PRs
+* Use [OSS Package Security](/oss-package-security.md) to catch compromised packages in PRs